In order to write a new front-end for Bluff, to extend an existing one, or to add a new AI engine, some guidelines should be followed.

 to the AI module, and link it to the game.

-Supposing the new AI Player
+Supposing the new AI Player class is called BogoPlayer,

 this snippet of code will do the trick:

-New AI modules should generally be placed in the ai/
+New AI modules should generally be placed in the ai/ directory; the

-should handle them appropriately.
+existing Makefile should handle them appropriately.
 Reusable AI tools

-should instead go in tools/
+should instead go in tools/.

 When writing a new frontend, the game loop should work along these lines:

-, myGame
+Game, myGame

 myGame.start()

-myGame.status() != Game::END_GAME
+myGame.status() != Game::END_GAME,

 GameView